-GMS reserves the right to academically withdraw, suspend, or dismiss a student at any time for reasons of scholarship or conduct as described under Section 26.
-Satisfactory academic standing will be assessed at both the program level by the standards set forth by the individual program and the GMS level by the academic standards set forth by GMS as discussed under Section 14.21 in GMS Policies and Procedures.
+GMS reserves the right to academically withdraw, suspend, or dismiss a student at any time for reasons of scholarship or conduct.
+Satisfactory academic standing will be assessed at both the program level by the standards set forth by the individual program and the GMS level by the academic standards set forth by GMS.
 Failure to meet the academic standards at the program level and/or GMS level may result in suspension or dismissal.

-A student suspended or dismissed by a GMS program for performance reasons may petition for reinstatement.
-A student dismissed for academic misconduct will not be able to petition for reinstatement.
+A student suspended or dismissed by a GMS program for academic performance reasons may petition for reinstatement.
 Such students must submit a letter to the Associate Provost for GMS requesting reinstatement within fourteen (14) days of receipt of notice of suspension or dismissal.
 The letter must be accompanied by the following documents:

 - Explanation for unsatisfactory academic performances